elixir-europe-training/Learning-Paths-Handbook/docs/chapters/introduction.md

 This six-step protocol is designed for **training providers, curriculum developers, and educators** seeking a straightforward and adaptable framework for building Learning Paths across various contexts.

-Accompanied by detailed guidelines, best practices, and examples, the protocol provides a step-by-step approach to failitate creation of effective Learning Paths.
+Accompanied by detailed guidelines, best practices, and examples, the protocol provides a step-by-step approach to facilitate creation of effective Learning Paths.
 Its focus is on fostering lifelong learning by providing a structured yet adaptable framework that supports continuous skill development and knowledge acquisition.

 !!! success "Key Properties of Learning Paths"